-DE Africa is committed to ensuring that that development impacts benefit diverse groups across the African continent.
-Ensuring early consideration of GEDSI factors in DE Africa's technical program and integrating GEDSI consideration up-front in 'use-case' strategy development is key to ensuring data, products and services will benefit women, youth and people with disabilities across the African continent.
+DE Africa is committed to ensuring that development impacts benefit diverse groups across the African continent.
+Ensuring early consideration of diversity and inclusion factors in DE Africa's technical program and integrating diversity and inclusion considerations up-front in 'use-case' strategy development is key to ensuring data, products and services will benefit women, youth and people with disabilities across the African continent.
 Ensuring that diverse groups participate in capacity building opportunities and are supported to use and apply DE Africa products is also critical.